Stop Unwanted Emails from Signing In to Your Microsoft Account

 - Click the “Save” button.

-Once you click “Save,” your settings will be updated.
-The aliases you turned off won’t work to sign in to your Microsoft account anymore.
-If someone tries to use one of those blocked aliases to log in, they will get an error message saying the username is turned off or not recognized for sign-in.
+Your Microsoft account’s alias settings update after you click “Save.”
+Blocked aliases will no longer work for signing in to your Microsoft account.
+If someone attempts to use a blocked alias to log in, they will receive an error message indicating the username is turned off or not recognized.

 What Happens After You Block an Alias?

-Blocking a Microsoft account alias means that email address or phone number can no longer be used to sign in.
-This action helps improve your account’s security by preventing unwanted login attempts.
+Blocking a Microsoft account alias means that specific email address or phone number can no longer be used to sign in to your account.
+This action helps improve your account’s security by preventing unwanted login attempts with that particular alias.

 Trouble and More Help

-If you have trouble signing in or changing your Microsoft account aliases, Microsoft offers help.
-You can use their Sign-in Helper Tool or contact Microsoft Support for assistance with any issues.
+If you have trouble signing in or changing your Microsoft account aliases, Microsoft offers specific help resources.
+You can use their Sign-in Helper Tool for common problems or contact Microsoft Support directly for assistance with any issues you encounter.

 - Sign-in Helper Tool: For common sign-in problems, Microsoft has a tool that can help figure out and fix many issues.
 You can usually find a link to this tool on their sign-in pages if you’re having trouble.